Home Medicinal Chemistry Vitamins Choline

 Neural Tube Defects

 A deficiency may increase the risk of neural tube defects because a higher maternal intake of choline can cause better neurocognition/neurodevelopment in children.
-A study published in the American Journal of Epidemiology suggests that a high intake of choline and betaine may reduce the risk of neural tube defects (NTD).
+A study published in the American Journal of Epidemiology suggests that a high intake of choline and betaine reduces the risk of neural tube defects (NTD).

 Choline Deficiency